visgl/deck.gl/_posts/2017-08-01-visualization-framework-suite.md

 ## A Simple Idea

-The basic idea behind the suite is Over the last two years, the Uber Visualization Team has developed and open sourced a number of Visualization frameworks. visuawas that by taking some of Uber's most popular Visualization frameworks, and aligning their websites, documentation and examples, we could make the various frameworks significantly easier to discover and use.
+The basic idea behind today's by taking Uber's most popular open source Visualization frameworks, and aligning their websites, documentation and examples, and providing links between the websites, we can make our various frameworks significantly easier to discover and use for both new and experienced users.

 ## The Frameworks